mscook/SeqFindR/README.rst

 SeqFindR
 ========

-SeqFindR - easily create informative genomic feature plots
+SeqFindR - easily create informative genomic feature plots.

 **This is an early release version of SeqFindR.** The tool is still undergoing rapid development.
 We have only tested SeqFindR on linux systems.